wp-plugins/bitcoin-ticker-widget/readme.txt

 Stable tag: 2.0.1
 License: GPLv2

-Display a fully customisable Bitcoin/Litecoin ticker widget that features prices form 5 major exchanges.
+Display a fully customisable Bitcoin/Litecoin ticker widget that features prices from 5 major exchanges.

 == Description ==
 The new and improved ticker!!!
 Faster, more accurate and displays information from 5 different exchanges, Bitcoin and Litecoin.
 Add this amazing widget to your Wordpress site today.